featherbear/UNSW-COMP4601/site/content/lectures/discrete-fourier-transform.md

 * Pipelining reduces the impacts of these high-latency operations
 * However, the loop carry dependency of `temp_real` and `temp_imag` limits the achievable `II` when pipelining the inner loop

-## Optimisation - Loop Interchange
+## Optimisation - Loop Interchange / Pipeline-interleaved Processing

 > e.g. swap `i` and `j`